al-scvorets/wm-yom-parse.js/README.md

 ## When to use it

 The scope of application are not yet clear.
-Perhaps this scope are endless.
+Perhaps this scope is endless.

 ## How to use it